gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 Savior, Jesus Christ.
 He came not to bring peace but a sword, to separate out those who believe in Him from those who do not.
 In my drawing I represent this fundamental division with the sweeping curve of the Seventy Apostles.
-Inside the arc they describe are those within the Kingdom, beyond are those outside.
+Inside the arc they describe are those within the Kingdom, beyond are those who have placed themselves outside.

 ### Holy Trinity